Numerical Algebraic Geometry for Energy Computations on Tensor Train Varieties: Rayleigh-Ritz Optimization and the RR degree

 Here $V_\mathbb R$ denotes the real locus of the complex projective variety $V$.
-This is a relaxation of the problem ``Find eigenvectors of $H$ in a variety $V$.''
+This is a relaxation of the problem ``Find eigenvectors of $H$ in a variety $V$''.
 This problem is over-constrained, as the set of matrices that have eigenvectors in a fixed variety $V$ is a closed subvariety of ${\rm Sym}^2(\mathbb C^n)$.
 Such a set is an example of a {\em nonlinear Kalman variety}; see \cite{Kalman}. \begin{remark} In applications, the matrix $H$ is complex Hermitian rather than real symmetric.
 In this case the objective function is $\frac{\psi^\dagger H \psi}{\psi^\dagger\psi}$ where $^\dagger$ denotes the conjugate transpose. \end{remark}

-The ultimate goal is to solve the optimization problem \eqref{eqn:optproblem} over a tensor train variety.
-However, in this section and the two sections that follow we will first treat the case of a general projective variety $V$.
 When $V = \mathbb{P}^{n-1}$, the optimal value for \eqref{eqn:optproblem} is the smallest eigenvalue of $H$, and a corresponding eigenvector is an optimal solution.
 The rational function $\frac{\psi^T H \psi}{\psi^T\psi}$ is known as the {\it Rayleigh quotient}.
 When $V$ is a linear space, then \eqref{eqn:optproblem} is a {\it Rayleigh-Ritz optimization problem} over $V$ \cite{trefethen97}.
 We maintain this terminology in the nonlinear case.

 A straightforward way of solving \eqref{eqn:optproblem} is by computing all of its {\it complex} critical points and identifying among them real critical points which minimize the value of the Rayleigh quotient.
 For us, a critical point is a nonsingular $\hat{\psi} \in V$ with $\hat{\psi}^T\hat{\psi} \neq 0$ such that the gradient $\nabla_\psi\left( \frac{\psi^T H \psi}{\psi^T\psi}\right)$ evaluated at $\hat{\psi}$ is in $(T_{\hat{\psi}}V)^\perp$. \begin{proposition} Let $V \subset \mathbb{P}^{n-1}$ be an irreducible variety of codimension $c$ with defining ideal $I_V \subset \mathbb{R}[\psi_1, \ldots, \psi_n]$.
 The set of critical points of \eqref{eqn:optproblem} is the zero set of the critical ideal